LDAP (Lightweight Directory Access Protocol)

 LDAP (Lightweight Directory Access Protocol) is a directory access protocol used to query and manage information stored hierarchically, such as identity and user authentication information in corporate networks.

-In this tutorial, we will demonstrate how to configure Parkpow to provide the option of user authentication through LDAP, leveraging the benefits of this protocol to efficiently and securely manage identity information.
+In this tutorial, we will demonstrate how to configure ParkPow to provide the option of user authentication through LDAP, leveraging the benefits of this protocol to efficiently and securely manage identity information.

 LDAP configuration

-Follow the steps below to configure Parkpow on your LDAP server
+Follow the steps below to configure ParkPow on your LDAP server

 To begin the configuration, go to Settings > Users.
 In the upper right corner, a "Configure LDAP" button should appear, as shown in the image below: